Neil Parish: Pornography investigation

 On 25 April 2022, a group of female Conservative MPs met with the Government Chief Whip Chris Heaton-Harris to complain about sexism in parliament.
-In the course of the discussion one female MP spoke out alleging that a un-named male colleague had been watching pornography next to her in the House of Commons.
+In the course of the discussion one female MP spoke out alleging that an unnamed male colleague had been watching pornography next to her in the House of Commons.
 Initial media reporting likewise did not name the MP.
 Before he had been publicly identified as the accused MP, Parish was interviewed on GB News and said that the MP should be "dealt with and dealt with seriously".

 On 29 April Parish had the Conservative whip withdrawn after being accused of watching pornography on a personal mobile phone in the Commons chamber.
 Parish referred himself to the Commons Select Committee on Standards following the removal of the whip.
 The allegation was made by a female Conservative minister, and later corroborated by another unnamed MP.

 Initially, Parish said that he might have viewed the pornography by mistake.
 He subsequently told the BBC that he had watched pornography in the Palace of Westminster on two occasions, first accidentally and then deliberately.
 He said that he had been initially looking at a website about tractors; allies of Parish suggested he may have been looking at Claas Dominator tractors, a brand of combine harvesters.
 According to Parish, he then reached "another website with a very similar name" and "watched for a bit".
 He said: "My crime – biggest crime – is that on another occasion I went in a second time ... that was [while] sitting waiting to vote."

 On 30 April 2022, Parish announced his intention to resign as an MP, which triggered the 2022 Tiverton and Honiton by-election.
-Labour's Angela Rayner tweeted: "He was looking for tractors but ended up with porn actors?
+Angela Rayner, the deputy leader of the Labour Party, tweeted: "He was looking for tractors but ended up with porn actors?
 Neil Parish must think you were all born yesterday."
-On 4 May, he was appointed as Crown Steward and Bailiff of the Manor of Northstead, disqualifying him as an MP and vacating his seat.
+On 4 May, he was appointed Crown Steward and Bailiff of the Manor of Northstead, disqualifying him as an MP and vacating his seat.
 At the by-election, on 23 June, the Liberal Democrats won the seat for the first time in the area since 1923.

 In an interview with LBC in June 2022, Parish said that he had experienced suicidal thoughts after the incident and that the police had "very kindly and rightly" confiscated his guns to prevent him from killing himself.
 He also said that he had experienced death threats over the incident.
-Parish additionally commented that he "was wrong to be watching [pornography]" and that what he'd done was "very immoral" but not illegal.
-Asked if he had been "done in" by some of his colleagues, he replied: "I think probably I was."
+Parish additionally commented that he "was wrong to be watching [pornography]" and that what he did was "very immoral" but not illegal.
+When asked if he had been "done in" by some of his colleagues, he replied: "I think probably I was."